From big data to big knowledge

 - Knowledge workflows: The experience of work often entails dealing with information overload, interruptions and distractions, and workflows that are fragmented across different tools.
 We are researching how knowledge of a user’s activity can be used to aid focus, support task resumption, and streamline a workflow across apps.

 The project brings together researchers with diverse backgrounds in machine learning, social science, design and engineering.
 From a computer science perspective, we focus on using unsupervised machine learning to automatically create entities and their associated schema from an organisation’s data.
 We operate in an eyes-off environment, allowing our work to be applied in enterprise settings, where data sits behind compliance boundaries.

 In parallel we undertake human-centred research to understand how storage silos additionally reflect social norms and practices, how presenting work through intelligent systems invites curation and contribution from authors, what it means to make organisational knowledge available in a form that can be applied in practice, and how knowledge of a person’s activity can be used to support focused work.

 Project Alexandria in Viva Topics

-A key component of the Enterprise Knowledge effort is Project Alexandria, which plays a pivotal role in Viva Topics, a new product announced by Microsoft in February 2021.
-The Alexandria team is responsible for identifying topics and rich metadata, and combining other innovative Microsoft knowledge mining technologies to enhance the end user experience of this product.
-You can read more about our work on Viva Topics on the Microsoft Research blog.
+Alexandria plays a pivotal role in Viva Topics, a new product announced by Microsoft in February 2021.
+The Alexandria team is responsible for identifying topics and rich metadata and combining other innovative Microsoft knowledge mining technologies to enhance the end user experience of this product.
+You can read more about our work on Viva Topics on the Microsoft Research Blog.